hellostealth/stealth/docs/13-deployment.md

 title: Deployment
 ---

-Stealth is a rack based web app.
-Which means it can be hosted on virtually anything.
-Virtual or Physical servers.
-However, we recommend Heroku because of its simplicity of deployment.
+Stealth is a rack based application.
+That means it can be hosted on most platforms as well as taking advantage of existing tools such as Docker.

 ## Deploying on Heroku

-Since Stealth is a Ruby based Rack app, it supports deploying to [Heroku](http://herokuapp.com) out of the box.
+Stealth supports [Heroku](http://herokuapp.com) out of the box.
+In fact, running a `stealth s` command locally boots `foreman` using a `Procfile.dev` file similar to what Heroku does.
 Here is a quick guide to get you started.

 If you haven't, make sure to track your bot in Git